Kendy205/schoolmesh/README.md

 7. lodash.debounce
 8. svelte-loading-spinner

+# Add to the footer
+the microsoft copyright

 # Potential security concerns
 `components/ui/toast.svelte` uses @html to render html in the notifications, could result in xss